visrealm/cx16-supaplex/README.md

 #### Run instructions

 If you don't want to set up my build environment (I don't blame you).
-You can run this be dumping the files from:
+You can run the latest build by copying the files from:

 ```
 supaplex/bin